VC-137C SAM 26000: Missions after replacement

-Death and state funeral of LBJ
+State funeral of LBJ

 On January 22, 1973, Lyndon B. Johnson died.
-Two days later, SAM 26000 brought the former president's body from Texas to Washington, D.C., for the state funeral the following day.
-After the funeral, over which Nixon himself presided, the aircraft returned his body to Texas for burial, landing at Bergstrom Air Force Base in Austin, the airfield Johnson flew into and out of when president.
-As the former president was interred at his ranch, retired Brigadier General James U. Cross, pilot of SAM 26000 during part of the Johnson presidency, presented the flag to Lady Bird Johnson at her request.
-He also escorted her during the state funeral, again, at her request, saying that she did not know Army Major General James Adamson, then commanding general of the Military District of Washington (MDW).
-Most of this resulted from Mrs. Johnson agreeing to the public honors in Washington, though her husband died in Texas, because she felt so many others from around the world wanted to join in—40,000 people paid their respects when the former president lay in state, even though the mood during the state funeral was one of intense recrimination because the wounds of the Vietnam War were still raw.
-Because of SAM 26000, the final services honoring LBJ on January 25 were completed in one day, despite taking place in different parts of the country.
+Two days later, SAM 26000 brought the former president's body from Texas to Washington, D.C. for a state funeral the following day.
+After the funeral, the aircraft returned his body to Texas for burial, landing at Bergstrom Air Force Base in Austin.
+Later that same day, as Johnson was interred at his ranch, retired Brigadier General James U. Cross, pilot of SAM 26000 during part of the Johnson presidency, presented the flag to Lady Bird Johnson.
+He also escorted her during the state funeral.

-Other memorable missions
+Other notable missions

 On October 6, 1981, Egyptian President Anwar Sadat was assassinated.
-Because of security concerns, then-President Ronald Reagan did not attend the funeral.
-Instead, he sent Secretary of State Alexander Haig and the living former presidents—Nixon, Ford, and Carter—to the funeral, as well as former secretary of state Henry Kissinger.
+Because of security concerns, President Ronald Reagan did not attend the funeral.
+Instead, he sent Secretary of State Alexander Haig.
+The living former presidents—Nixon, Ford, and Carter— as well as former secretary of state Henry Kissinger also attended.
 All of them flew aboard SAM 26000 when traveling to the funeral.

 The last time SAM 26000 carried a serving president was in January 1998 when President Bill Clinton's Air Force One, SAM 27000, got stuck in the mud in Champaign, Illinois, at University of Illinois Willard Airport.
 SAM 26000 was sitting at Grissom Air Reserve Base in Peru, Indiana, to serve as the backup Air Force One.
 SAM 26000 was quickly dispatched to Champaign to pick up President Clinton, who then flew to La Crosse, Wisconsin, for an event and then flew the final presidential service flight from La Crosse to Washington, D.C., where SAM 26000 was then officially retired from the president's fleet.